 The students have knowledge about the various types of navigable waterways and their hydraulic structures.
-They know the hydraulic basics for the design of these hydraulic structures and the interaction of ship and waterway.
-Students have notice of the administrative structure of the waterways and shipping authorities in Germany.
+They can describe and apply the hydraulic basics for the design of these hydraulic structures and the interaction of ship and waterway.
+Furthermore, the students are able to assign the arising tasks and responsibilities related to waterway engineering to the administrative structure of the waterways and shipping authorities in Germany.